 A structured mentoring process is essential to ensuring the success of research training during fellowship and to foster our commitment to developing leaders in critical care medicine.
 All fellows meet with the program directors on a twice-yearly (as well as an ad hoc) basis to discuss their clinical, research, and career interests.
 One goal of these meetings is to direct the fellow to specific faculty members to serve as a research and career mentor.
 Together, the fellow and mentor will outline career objectives, a research trajectory, and necessary education or clinical experiences to meet those goals.

 In addition, all first year fellows participate in the Cleveland Clinic Solutions For Value Enhancement (SOLVE) program.
-This program is an in-depth, mentored program that provides structured training in quality and process improvement research.
-Fellows work as a team with a faculty mentor and quality improvement expert to solve real problems in medicine.
+This program is an in-depth, mentored program that provides structured training in leadership, quality and process improvement research.
+Fellows work as a team with faculty mentors and quality improvement experts to solve real problems in medicine.

 To ensure comprehensive scholarship training, all second year fellows are expected to participate in a 3-month, faculty mentored, writing curriculum.
 Fellows meet every other week to learn the art of scientific communication and to improve their writing and peer review skills.
 Fellows are expected to submit at least one manuscript for publication as a part of this curriculum.

-We have two biostatisticians within the Respiratory Institute who play a crucial role in ongoing research studies conducted by our fellows and faculty, starting from the phase of shaping the idea of the project to the completion of the abstract or manuscript.
-Fellows are also welcome and encouraged to contact the biostatisticians to discuss and critique articles assigned to them for journal club.
+We have two biostatisticians within the Respiratory Institute who play a crucial role in ongoing research studies conducted by our fellows and faculty.
+Biostaticians can help fellows formulate sound research methodology for a project, assist with data analysis and contribute to manuscript preparation.
+Fellows are also encouraged to contact the biostatisticians to discuss and critique articles presented for Critical Care journal clubs.

 Department of Quantitative Health Sciences Courses